Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Related Work

 \section{Related Work}

-This section discusses the related work in the area of data-driven simulation and deep learning models of business processes.

-\subsection{Data-Driven Simulation of Business Processes}
+\subsection{Data-driven simulation of business processes}

-Data-driven business process simulation (DDS for short) is a family of approaches to extract BPS models from event logs by means of process mining techniques.
-In general, DDS methods start by discovering a process model from an event log and then enhance this model with simulation parameters.
-Existing DDS methods fall under two categories.
-The first one encompasses approaches that provide guidance to manually construct BPS models from event logs~\cite{Wynn2008,Martin2016}.
-These approaches provide frameworks and guidelines to derive, validate, and tune BPS parameters, but without seeking to automate the extraction process.
-The second category consists of methods that automate the extraction and/or tuning of simulation parameters.
-For example, Rozinat et al.~\cite{Rozinat2009} propose a semi-automated approach to extract BPS models based on Colored Petri Nets (CPNs).
-In a similar vein, Khodyrev et al.~\cite{Khodyrev2014} propose an approach to extract BPS models from data, although this latter work leaves aside the resource perspective (i.e.\ the discovery of resource pools).
-These approaches focus on automating the extraction of simulation parameters.
-They leave the tuning of these parameters to the user.
-This limitation is addressed in the Simod method~\cite{Camargo2020}, which automates the extraction of BPS models including the discovery of the process model and resource pools as well as the statistical modeling of the branching probabilities, activity processing times, and inter-case arrival times.
-The Simod method employs a Bayesian optimization technique to tune the hyper-parameters used to discover the process model and resource pools as well as the statistical parameters of the BPS model.
-This tuning phase seeks to optimize the similarity between the event logs that the extracted BPS model produces and (a testing fold of) the original event log.
+Previous studies on DDS methods can be classified in two categories.
+A subset of previous studies have proposed conceptual frameworks and guidelines to manually derive, validate, and tune BPS parameters from event logs~\cite{Wynn2008,Martin2016}, without seeking to automate the extraction process.
+Other studies have proposed methods that automate the extraction and/or tuning of simulation parameters from logs.
+In this paper, we focus on automated methods.
+One of the earliest such methods is that of Rozinat~et~al.~\cite{Rozinat2009}, who propose a semi-automated approach to extract BPS models based on Colored Petri Nets.
+Later, Khodyrev~et~al.~\cite{Khodyrev2014} proposed an approach to extract BPS models from data, although they leave aside the resource perspective (i.e.\ the discovery of resource pools).
+More recently, Pourbafrani~et~al.~\cite{Pourbafrani2020} present an approach for generating DDS models based on time-aware process trees.
+In all of the above studies, the responsibility for tuning these parameters is left to the user.
+This limitation is addressed in the Simod method~\cite{Camargo2020}, which automates the extraction of BPS models by employing Bayesian optimization to tune the hyperparameters used to discover the process model and resource pools as well as the statistical parameters of the BPS model (branching probabilities, activity processing times, and inter-case arrival times).
+This tuning phase seeks to optimize the similarity between the logs produced by the extracted BPS model and (a testing fold of) the original log.